 Once you’ve set up a company, you have 6 months to find a Corporate Secretary.
-But what do they do and why do you need one?
+But what are company secretary duties and functions?

 What are the Corporate Secretary responsibilities?